liamnaddell/fsdesign/README.md

 ## Caching

-Caching is an area of FS design I feel less comfortable with, however, the design I would choose for caching would be that the cache sits as a layer between block read/write requests, and the filesystem itself.
+The design I chose for caching would be that the cache sits as a layer between block read/write requests, and the filesystem itself.
 * The cache acts as a hash map from block pointers to block data.
 * I would guess that you only want to cache in units of 4096 (page size) for convenience and alignment when allocating.
 * If the FS only wants 512 bytes, you load 4096 bytes into memory.
 Ex, a read request for block 0 would also load the data for blocks 1,2, and 3.